 4. Subordinate Court-

 Lastly, although each court is a subordinate court of someone except the Supreme Court.
 As High Court is the subordinate court of the Supreme court, District and session court are the subordinate courts of the high court, but in the conceptual term, a subordinate court basically denotes the village court known as Lok Adalat or Nyay Adalat which means the service of justice is now extended to the villagers of India.
 The village people may not come to all away from their village to nearby district city.
-This system becomes the part of the judicial system started from Madras Village Courts act 1888 for resolving disputes in micro-level.
+This system becomes part of the judicial system started from Madras Village Courts act 1888 for resolving disputes at the micro-level.

 So these are basic types of courts exists in the country in hierarchical form.
 There are so many other courts, or tribunals were also there, but they come under the ambit of the courts, which already mentioned above.
 Like in District Court, there is a session court, mediation courts, consumer forum, etc. were there.
 For knowing more about the types of the district court or its composition or how does it work, read out the next article which discussed in detail about the District Court.
 Along with its type and structure.